grumpyjames/birding-almanac/features/a-200-bird-year/part-25-distant-diver.md

 A brief trip down a very tiny road takes us to the path up Ben Hope - we decide against a hike up - there isn't time, and the weather looks a bit shifty.
-We do, however, see a very bold Common Sandpiper down in the valley below.
+The atmosphere's not helped by a family of Peregrine Falcon otherworldly screaming somewhere up towards the tops.
+We do, however, enjoy the sight of a very bold Common Sandpiper down in the valley below.

 <figure class="figure">
   <img